What Is Central Sleep Apnea?

 Drugs that can contribute to central sleep apnea include:

-If the cause of your central sleep apnea cannot be identified, it is called idiopathic central sleep apnea.
+If your doctor can’t identify the cause of your central sleep apnea, then you have idiopathic central sleep apnea.

-The primary observed symptom of central sleep apnea is short periods during sleep when breathing stops.
-Some people exhibit very shallow breathing instead of an actual stoppage of breathing.
-The lack of oxygen can cause you to wake up briefly and frequently throughout the night.
+The most common symptom of central sleep apnea is short periods during sleep when breathing stops.
+Some people exhibit very shallow breathing instead of actually stopping breathing.
 You may wake up feeling short of breath.
-The apnea episodes can cause insomnia, too.
+The lack of oxygen can cause you to wake up frequently throughout the night, and can lead to insomnia.